 On Thursday, 12th of March, Colby College students were told they had to leave campus by Sunday at 5 p.m.
 The week leading to this momentous decision was filled with anxious uncertainty as we kept hearing about other schools sending their students home and, although Maine had at that point only one presumed case of COVID-19, it was clear that soon enough we were going to be affected as well.

 Like professors throughout the world, I prepared for remote instruction.
 It involved first deciding the best way to continue the work of the semester and how to hold classes.
 I learned a new word, asynchronous, referring to teaching and learning that is not conducted at the same time for the entire group of students.
 I considered scheduling regular one-on-one meetings to discuss the students’ progress in my research-oriented seminar.
 In the end, I opted to maintain our synchronous class time because I felt the sense of intellectual community was too important.
-I moved our Tuesday 7 p.m. class to 7:30 p.m. so it wouldn’t be too early for a student who, having returned to Hong Kong, was 12 hours ahead of us (it also helped her get a bit more sleep on the weeks when she would have to attend at 1 a.m.!).
+I moved our Tuesday 7 p.m. class to 7:30 p.m. so it wouldn’t be too early for a student who, having returned to Hong Kong, was twelve hours ahead of us (it also helped her get a bit more sleep on the weeks when she would have to attend another class at 1 a.m.!).
 For my other class, a humanities lab in which students worked as a team creating a website for the L.C.
 Bates museum, synchronous meetings were even more necessary, but required a change in schedule to accommodate a student who was home in Beijing.